SushmaGuduri/HR-Attrition-Analysis/README.md

 Results

 Introduction

 Employee attrition is a critical challenge for many companies.
 This project seeks to investigate various factors that influence attrition, such as:

 Age
 Monthly income

 Job satisfaction

 Department differences

 Hypothesis testing was used to determine whether specific features had a significant impact on employee turnover.

 Dataset
 The dataset includes key employee information such as:

 Age

 Monthly income (log-transformed)

 Job satisfaction score

 Attrition status
-Source: (Add the source or mention if the data is simulated)

 Technologies Used

-Python (pandas, numpy, matplotlib, seaborn, scikit-learn) Hypothesis testing (t-tests, ANOVA, chi-square) Clustering (KMeans)
+Python (pandas, numpy, matplotlib, seaborn, scikit-learn)

+Hypothesis testing (t-tests, ANOVA, chi-square)

+Clustering (KMeans)

 Jupyter Notebooks

 Analysis

 The project involved the following steps:

 Data preprocessing: